Antoni0Ferreira/ldts-project-assignment-g0601/docs/README.md

 **The Pattern**

-In order to do this task, we implemented the Command Pattern, where for every button created we associated a Menu Button Command that can be executed with the pressing of a keyboard key.
+In order to do this task, we implemented the Command Pattern, where for every button created we associated a Menu Button Command that can be executed with the pressing of a specific keyboard key (like the 'Enter' key).
 When executed, the command in question will change the current state into another.

 **Implementation**